 Students attending Laurier must have excellent proficiency in the English language to benefit from university instruction.
 Students who do not meet our English proficiency requirements may be considered for a conditional offer of admission.

 If your first language is not English, we require evidence of your English proficiency.
 You must submit a satisfactory score on an accepted test of English proficiency (listed below) unless you qualify for an exemption.
 You must make your own arrangements to write a test of English proficiency and have the results forwarded directly to the International Recruitment and Admissions office at the mailing address below.

 Some testing centres may require our institution code.
 Laurier’s code is 0893.

-If you have successfully studied in an English instructional educational system on a full-time basis for a minimum of three years (excluding ESL courses), you may not be required to submit an English proficiency test score.
-If you satisfy the above requirements and wish to be exempt from providing a test score, you must provide our International Recruitment and Admissions office with a letter detailing the reasons for your appeal, along with a school profile.
+If you have successfully studied in an English instructional educational system on a full-time basis for a minimum of three years, you may not be required to submit an English proficiency test score.
+If you satisfy the above requirement and wish to be exempt from providing a test score, you must provide our International Recruitment and Admissions office with a letter detailing the reasons for your appeal, along with a school profile.

 Documentation requesting exemption can be emailed to email@example.com or mailed to:

 International Recruitment and Admissions Office